-Oceânico Group (founded by Gerry Fagan and Simon Burgess 13 years ago) sold for just under €70m its full interest and ownership in Oceânico Golf, Vilamoura, to KAY CC Portugal, a consortium between Mr. Keith Cousins and the Dom Pedro Hotels Group.
+Oceânico Group (founded by Gerry Fagan and Simon Burgess 13 years ago) sold for just under €70m its full interest and ownership in Oceânico Golf, Vilamoura, to KAY CC Portugal, a consortium between Mr. Keith Cousins and the Dom Pedro Hotels & Golf Collection.

 Keith Cousins is also co-running Elite Management, a management agency for footballers.
 Dom Pedro Hotels Group has got 8 hotels in mainland Portugal, the Madeira archipelago, and Brazil).